 - Export in the correct format and size for your directory

-Software selection depends on your needs and budget.
-Adobe Lightroom and Photoshop remain industry standards, offering comprehensive tools for directory image preparation.
-For budget-friendly alternatives, consider Affinity Photo, Capture One Express, or even free options like GIMP or RawTherapee.
-Many photographers use a combination—Lightroom for organizing and basic adjustments, Photoshop for more complex retouching.
+Software choice depends on your needs and budget.
+Adobe Lightroom and Photoshop are industry standards with comprehensive tools for directory image prep.
+For cheaper alternatives, consider Affinity Photo, Capture One Express, or free options like GIMP or RawTherapee.
+Many photographers use a combination: Lightroom for organizing and basic adjustments, Photoshop for more complex retouching.

 What if: You don’t have professional editing software?